cksystemsteaching/selfie/README.md

 character = letter | digit | ... .
 ```

 By now, you should be able to read the EBNF just like sentences in English.
 There are a few aspects we should point out.
 Here, by `expression` we mean an EBNF expression, not an arithmetic expression.
 However, syntactically they are quite similar which is why we use the same terminology.
 Even EBNF productions and assignments are almost identical, syntactically!
 There are also two EBNF operators of which you have seen only one but probably without noticing.
 An EBNF term is a sequence of factors which are connected by the (invisible) *sequential composition* operator `" "` between them that has in fact precedence over the choice operator `|`, just like `*` over `+`, for example.
 And there is the *optionality* operator `[ ]` that we have not used yet.
 Anything in between those brackets may appear in a sentence but does not have to.
 The synopsis of selfie uses those.
-To see the synopsis again, just type in your terminal:
+To see the synopsis again, this time without self-compilation, just type in your terminal:

 ```
 ./selfie